There are a lot of interesting habits people consider for losing weight. Find out whether lemon water actually helps with weight loss or not.

 It’s most likely better to stay away from anyone claiming you get a magical weight loss effect from consuming a little more lemon with your water.

-Benefits of drinking more water
+Benefits of drinking more lemon water when losing weight

 Can reduce hunger